NSS-Data-Instructional-Stuff/data-analytics/Python_for_analytics/projects/socrata_api/README.md

 #### Bonus

-Socrata is used by many cities, states, and federal organizations.
+7. Socrata is used by many cities, states, and federal organizations.
 Find additional datasets through [Socrata's Open Data Network](http://www.opendatanetwork.com/) and do an analysis comparing them to Nashville or each other.

+#### Show and Tell
+At the end of the project you will present some general insights, visualizations, or other finding from any part of the project.
+This will be informal (showing your Jupyter notebook is fine, no need to make a powerpoint) and should be no more than 5 min.
+If you had challenges making your visualizations, then it is fine to discuss your experience working with the API and what you were intending to show.